uploadtigris/Solar-Panel-Sites/README.md

 - **PV panels** are typically tilted, so using just horizontal irradiance may not reflect actual power generation.
 - Knowing **both DHI and DNI** enables accurate modeling of solar panel performance and overall solar resource estimation.
 - In essence ~> fixed position system = GHI ; dynamic/tracking system = DNI
+- Because we are interested in Solar Panel technology, we focus on GHI in this project.

 **Source**: [Kipp & Zonen](https://www.kippzonen.com/News/408/The-Difference-between-Horizontal-and-Tilted-Global-Solar-Irradiance)